bja43/anc-prob/README.md

 num mags: 328924
 ```

-Above, we see that we are currently considering 328,924 causal models.
-We can narrow this set down to a more relevant set by incorporating knowledge.
+Above, we see that we are currently considering 328,924 MAG models.
+We can narrow this down to a more relevant set of models by incorporating knowledge.

 ```python
 # Load knowledge